 You can find Dors Craft Beer & Kitchen right beside Mayrig on Buzand Street (the address is a bit strange… it is just easier to find it by walking there from Republic Square toward Mayrig).
 To find out more information, check out their Facebook page.

 You either love it or you hate it.
 I actually love it but I have to eat it ‘my way’ (sorry, Armenians!).
-Khash is a soup that is prepared by slow cooking bovine shanks until the tendons fall off and the water thickens into a broth.
+Khash is a winter soup (that starts being served in autumn) that is prepared by slow cooking bovine shanks until the tendons fall off and the water thickens into a broth.

 It is traditionally eaten in the mornings as a hangover cure… alongside vodka.
 Not sure how that works, but I’m sold!
 Armenians will state the best way to eat it is in villages and the mountains, but it is just easier to find it in Yerevan and enjoy it there.